insert alt tag

 Conclusion

-In summary, while these changes may appear daunting at first, they seek to introduce some quite unique opportunities to operate drone safety and open up more flight options for more people.
+In summary, may appear daunting at first, they seek to introduce some quite unique opportunities to operate drone safety and open up more flight options for more people.

-For more information and to clarify anything, give us a call and speak to our helpful training instructors who will be on standby to advise and assist on suitable options.
+For more information and to clarify anything, and speak to our helpful training instructors who will be on standby to advise and assist on suitable options.